rhunce/ReactMiniChallenge/README.md

 To get started:

-Navigate to the project Directory
+Clone this repo and navigate to the project directory

 ```sh
 $ cd ReactMiniChallenge